 1. Citizenship by Birth

-If you were born in a foreign country that grants citizenship by “jus soli” (right of soil), you may hold a claim to acquire citizenship based on simply being born in the country.
-Typically, nations that practice jus soli automatically grant citizenship automatically to any child born within their territory.
+If you were born in a foreign country that grants citizenship through jus soli (right of soil), you may hold a claim to acquire citizenship based on simply being born in the country.
+When a nation practices jus soli children born within that territory automatically acquire citizenship.

 Citizenship by birth is offered either restricted or unrestricted.
 When there’s no restrictions on citizenship by birth, it means there are no conditions on the parents’ legal status so the child can become a citizen even if the parents are foreign nationals or undocumented at the time of birth.

-Restricted citizenship by birth, on the other hand, means certain conditions must be met, generally related to the parents’ nationality, residency status, or legal immigration status.
+Restricted citizenship by birth, on the other hand, means certain conditions must be met, generally related to the parents’ nationality, residency or citizenship status, or legal immigration status.

 2. Citizenship by Descent